 Who completes it: The adult who knows the child best should complete the teacher version.
 This is usually the class teacher in primary and the form tutor in secondary.
 Teaching assistants who work closely with a child can also be informants.

-Data management: SDQ data is sensitive personal data under GDPR and should be stored securely, shared on a need-to-know basis, and retained in line with your school's data retention policy.
+Data management: SDQ data is sensitive personal data under GDPR.
+It should be stored securely and shared on a need-to-know basis.
+Keep it according to your school's data retention policy.
 Many schools use CPOMS or similar SEND administration systems to record and track SDQ scores.

 Common Mistakes When Using the SDQ